maxiaopeng/dualmarker/README.md

   - stats-1: \[response analysis\] Four-quadrant statistics
     *\(response.stats\)four.quadrant* contains four-quadrant statistics
-    of response
+    of response, in the following 2 objects:

-  - *param* contains the note of marker1,marker2, cutoff methods et al
+      - *param* contains the information of marker1,marker2, et al.
       - *stats* contains the sample number, response rate and its confidence interval in each quadrant, R1-R4

 <!-- end list -->